-The Masking Brush is one of two tools used for masking filters in Effects and creating masks in Layers.
-Selected, the Masking Brush cursor looks like two concentric circles, one representing the inner hard edge of the brush, the other, the soft outer, feathered edge of the brush.
+The Masking Brush is one of two tools used for masking filters in Effects, as well as for creating masks in Layers.
+When you select the Masking Brush, your cursor changes to look like two concentric circles, one representing the inner hard edge of the brush, the other, the soft outer, feathered edge of the brush.
 At the center of the brush is either a plus or minus.
 The plus means that you are painting "in" a filter's effect, while minus means the brush mode is set to paint out.
 As is the case with the other masking brushes, you can use Photo RAW's Perfect Brush to help create fine selections.